Shazwazza/UmbracoIdentity/README.md

 ### Owin setup

 **STOP!!** If you are not familiar with OWIN or ASP.Net Identity you will need to stop here and familiarize yourself with these things.
 If you are running the latest version of Visual Studio 2013, then you can create a new web project and create a site that has authentication.
 This will give you a good example of how to setup OWIN and Authentication.
-The 'light reading' link above also has tons of information.
+The following link above also has tons of information for you to start leaning with: https://delicious.com/shandem/owin

 If you are familiar then here's what to do...

 Once you've installed the Nuget package, you will see some classes added to your App_Start folder:

-* UmbracoApplicationUser - this is similar to the ApplicationUser class that comes with the VS 2013 template, except that this one inherits from UmbracoIdentityUser.
+* UmbracoApplicationUser - this is similar to the ApplicationUser class that comes with the VS 2013 template, except that this one inherits from UmbracoIdentityMember.
 You can customize this how you like.
 * UmbracoStartup - this is basically the same as the Startup class that comes with the the VS 2013 template, except that it is named UmbracoStartup and contains some slightly different extension method calls:

-        //Single method to configure the Identity user manager for use with Umbraco app.ConfigureUserManagerForUmbraco<UmbracoApplicationUser>();
+        //Single method to configure the Identity user manager for use with Umbraco app.ConfigureUserManagerForUmbracoMembers<UmbracoApplicationMember>();

         //Ensure owin is configured for Umbraco back office authentication app.UseUmbracoBackAuthentication();

-    * The rest of the startup class is pretty much the same as the VS 2013 template except that you are using your UmbracoApplicationUser type and the UmbracoMembersUserManager class.
+    * The rest of the startup class is pretty much the same as the VS 2013 template except that you are using your UmbracoApplicationMember type and the UmbracoMembersUserManager class.

 ## [Documentation](https://github.com/Shandem/UmbracoIdentity/wiki)